synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 - **Visual Prompt Tuning for Test-time Domain Adaptation,** Arxiv 2022.

-  *Gao, Yunhe and Shi, Xingjian and Zhu, Yi and Wang, Hao and Tang, Zhiqiang and Zhou, Xiong and Li, Mu and Metaxas, Dimitris N.*
+  *Gao, Yunhe and Shi, Xingjian and Zhu, Yi and Wang, Hao and Tang, Zhiqiang and Zhou, Xiong and others.*

   [[Paper](https://arxiv.org/abs/2203.12119)][Code]